martin-badin/vue-gulp-template/README.md

 * the template is set for [vuejs](https://vuejs.org) but it can be used for some other js frameworks
 * the template is set for [sass](https://sass-lang.com/)
 * add support for [flow](https://flow.org/en/)
+* include packages from node_modules in sass files

 ## Setup